-- 39. Under the Protocol, states Parties agree to work together both to prevent and to detect migrant smuggling.
-They are encouraged to carry out information programmes to tell the public that migrant smuggling is an illegal act frequently used by criminal groups for profit, one that can place migrants in serious danger. - 40.
-States Parties are obliged to exchange information relating to embarking, arrival, means of transportation, identity of the smugglers and possible routes and other necessary information.
+41. States Parties are obliged to exchange information relating to embarking, arrival, means of transportation, identity of the smugglers and possible routes and other necessary information.
 States Parties also agree to tighten their border controls.
 They are urged to be particularly vigilant about checking persons and travel or identity documents, as well as inspecting or seizing vehicles and vessels.

+c.
 Training in New Skills

-41. The protocol obliges States Parties to give immigration and other officials special training in how to detect fraudulent travel or identity documents; gather criminal intelligence, especially to identify criminal groups known or suspected to be smuggling migrants as well as their smuggling methods as well as how to treat smuggled migrants.
+42. The Protocol obliges States Parties to give immigration and other officials special training in how to detect fraudulent travel or identity documents; gather criminal intelligence, especially to identify criminal groups known or suspected to be smuggling migrants and their smuggling methods as well as how to treat smuggled migrants.

+d.
 Returning Smuggled Migrants

-42. Under the protocol, States Parties are required to aid and accept, without delay, the return of smuggled migrants who are nationals of their territories or previously had the right to reside there.
+43. Under the Protocol, States Parties are required to aid and accept, without delay, the return of smuggled migrants who are nationals of their territories or previously had the right to reside there.
 They will also verify whether a smuggled person is a national of their territory and issue travel documents needed for that person to return.